SevanandYadav/myprofileservice/README.md

 ### What is this repository for? ###

-* Restful service that return the json-data of portfolio
+* Restful service that return the JOSN-data of portfolio
 * end-point : [GET]/portfolio

 ### How do I get set up? ###